Franklin Township family believes Tamiflu led to teen’s suicide

 Charlie Harp’s loved ones say he was thriving in his classes and excited about his involvement on the wrestling team.
 They say they believe the extreme decision to commit suicide may have been caused by severe side effects from the medicine he was taking for the flu.

-“He’s an amazing child full of life, happy all the time; you just never see him without ta smile on his face,” said Jackie Ray, Charlie’s aunt and guardian.
+“He’s an amazing child full of life, happy all the time; you just never see him without a smile on his face,” said Jackie Ray, Charlie’s aunt and guardian.

 The 16-year-old boy was diagnosed with the flu last Thursday, and like many flu patients, he was prescribed Tamiflu.